 Society is changing with greater and greater speed.
 Cultures are becoming more and more intermingled; gender and sexual identity have become less and less binary; and the complexity of our ability to function is increasing as we live longer due to technological and medical advancement.

 We need a new way to think about ourselves and each other.
 We need to acknowledge the increasing complexity and rapid change occurring in humanity.
 We need a way to accept who we are now — different and similar than who we were.
 We need new conversations that enhance peace and love; that eradicate fear, hate and misunderstanding.

 Through Diversity New Zealand I lead these new conversations and give others the capacity to continue them.

 My expertise is developing leadership capacity in the areas of diversity, complexity and change.
-I work with individuals, teams, organisations and communities.
+I work with individuals, teams, organisations, schools, communities and Government.

 I draw on a diverse range of skills when working with clients, including: